Skip to main content

 Causes of fainting

 In the majority of cases, fainting is not a sign of a dangerous medical condition.
-Fainting in adolescents is somewhat common.
+Fainting in adolescents is common.
 However, it should not be ignored.

+Dehydration is a common cause of fainting in children.
+When the body doesn’t get enough fluid intake, the blood pressure can drop, which can cause inadequate blood flow to the brain.
 Fear, pain, crowded or hot rooms, the sight of blood, or a hot shower can also cause fainting, as can certain medications and illegal drugs.

 There are also serious medical conditions that can cause fainting.
 They include anemia (insufficient iron in the blood), blood clots, and heart defects or heart problems, such as: